roymartinezblanco/AWS-Email-Webhook/README.md

 > In the future we can also merge both

-Once all of the above is ready you can tests the function by using the configured tests mentioned above, the reason for two tests, is that Akamai Activations that are `Automated` ([Terraform](https://www.terraform.io/docs/providers/akamai/index.html), etc) have a null value in the `submitted by` field.
+Once all of the above is ready you can test the function by using the configured tests mentioned above, the reason for two tests is that Akamai Activations that are `Automated` ([Terraform](https://www.terraform.io/docs/providers/akamai/index.html), etc) have a null value in the `submitted by` field.
 Knowing this we used a hardcoded email from the test `['human@example.com','automated@example.com']` to simulate what would've happened.
 This is because we want to trigger a webhook only for human-made changes that would make our local version (git) to be out of sync, thus, trigger a merge of what is now active vs what is stored locally.

 ![](Documentation/lamdbalog.jpg)